Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Preliminary

-We will also need certain explicit calculations of Fourier-Whitttaker periods for the Eisenstein series of $\Gamma_{3}:=SL_{3}(\Z)$, e.g., repackaging (\ref{shiftcub}) into a suitable period, extract the remaining $1$-swap terms and their corresponding identities, and perform the necessary analytic continuation.
+We require explicit computations of the Fourier--Whittaker periods for the Eisenstein series of $\Gamma_{3}$ in order to package the moment $ \mathfrak{M}_{-\alpha}^{(3)}(s; H)$ as a period, extract the main terms and recast them according to the CFKRS conjectures, and carry out the analytic continuation argument of Section \ref{proofEismaTHm}.

-The standard reference is Chapter VII of \cite{Bump84} and the relevant calculations can be found therein, see Theorem 7.2 in particular with equations (7.7)-(7.8) will be the most useful to us, as well as equations (3.10)-(3.15), (3.40) \& (3.45) in Chapter III of \cite{Bump84} for the normalizations of the \textit{degenerate} (spherical) Whittaker functions of $GL_{3}(\R)$.
-It is also helpful to consult the reformulation by \cite{Bu18} (Section 4) which is more streamlined and up-to-date.
-However, readers should beware that the Whittaker functions used in \cite{Bu18} are the \textit{incomplete} ones whereas the ones for this article and \cite{Bump84} are the \textit{complete} ones.
+A standard reference is \cite[Chapter VII]{Bump84}; see especially Theorem 7.2.
+For normalizations of the degenerate Whittaker functions of $\ovmrG_{3}$, readers should refer to \cite[Chapter III]{Bump84}.
+It is also helpful to consult the reformulation by \cite[Section 4]{Bu18}, which is more streamlined and up-to-date.
+Readers should beware that \cite{Bu18} uses the \textit{``incomplete''} Whittaker functions, whereas both this article and \cite{Bump84} use the \textit{``complete''} ones.

 \begin{defi} The minimal parabolic Eisenstein series of $\Gamma_{3}$ is defined by